zemuldo/git-crypt-unlock/README.md

 GitHub action for unlocking files encrypted using Git-Crypt on your repository.

+## Version 2.0

+Version 2.0 has the following important changes.

+- Does not use docker.
+- Only supports Unix Ubuntu and OSX.

+If your actions are running on windows or you are using a custom runtime that is not supported consider using version `1.0`.

 ## Usage

 To use this action, you need a GPG key, its grip and passphrase on the secrets section of your repository.